-The proposed regulation also provides that the facility shall make information and data available to assist the Department of Health (Department) in evaluating the effectiveness of specialty units and their impact on outcomes for individuals with Neurodegenerative Diseases.
-Such evaluation will be conducted four years after the adoption of the proposed regulation and the Department will consider whether changes are warranted to the programmatic requirements.
+The proposed regulation also provides that the facility shall make information and data available to assist the Department of Health (department) in evaluating the effectiveness of specialty units and their impact on outcomes for individuals with Neurodegenerative Diseases.

 (b) Admission.
 The proposed regulation requires nursing homes to develop written admission criteria for specialty units for individuals with Neurodegenerative Diseases.
-At a minimum, the resident's medical record must document that the resident has a Neurodegenerative Disease diagnosis, cannot appropriately be served and is not safe in a less restrictive setting, and can benefit from the care and services available in a specialty unit.
-The proposed regulation also provides that the facility shall evaluate the effects of its admission criteria on its success in achieving its goals and objectives for the unit and requires the facility to report its findings to the Department no later than two years after the first admission to the unit and annually thereafter.
+At a minimum, the resident's medical record must document that the resident has a

+Neurodegenerative Disease diagnosis, cannot appropriately be served and is not safe in a less restrictive setting, and can benefit from the care and services available in a specialty unit.
+The proposed regulation also provides that a facility shall evaluate the effects of its admission criteria on its success in achieving its goals and objectives for the specialty unit and requires the facility to report its findings to the department annually thereafter.

 - (c) Assessment and Care Planning.
-The proposed regulation requires a home evaluation with the future resident and his or her family prior to admission to discuss care needs.
+The proposed regulation requires a home evaluation with the future resident and his or her family, as appropriate, prior to admission to discuss care needs.
 The proposed regulation also requires development of a care plan for each resident, which shall include a discharge plan, by an interdisciplinary resident care team.
 The care plan must be reviewed and modified at least once a month for the first three months following admission and then quarterly or upon a significant change in the resident's condition thereafter. - (d) Discharge.
 The proposed regulation requires that a proposed discharge plan must be developed within 30 days of admission for each resident as part of the overall care plan and shall include input from all professionals caring for the resident, the resident and his or her family, as appropriate, and any outside agency or resource anticipated to be involved with the resident following discharge.
 The resident must be discharged to a less restrictive setting when he or she no longer meets one or more of the admission criteria for the unit.
-Additionally, the proposed regulation provides that a facility shall evaluate the effects of its discharge criteria on its success in achieving the goals and objectives for the specialty unit and report its findings to the Department, beginning no later than two years after the first discharge from the unit and annually thereafter.
+Additionally, the proposed regulation provides that a facility shall evaluate the effects of its discharge criteria on its success in achieving the goals and objectives for the specialty unit and requires the facility to report its findings to the department annually thereafter.

-Further, nursing homes with specialty units should use best efforts to coordinate with general hospitals expertise in caring for individuals with Neurodegenerative Diseases.
-In the event of a transfer to any general hospital, the facility must require a member of the specialty unit's staff to accompany the resident, if feasible, and in any case must communicate with the hospital and provide any relevant information about the resident at the time of transfer.
+Nursing homes with specialty units shall have a written agreement with a general hospital or hospitals providing for the transfer of residents in need of emergency or acute inpatient care services.
+Such hospital(s) shall have expertise in caring for individuals with Neurodegenerative Diseases, except in cases where a general hospital with such expertise is not available within a distance and time considered reasonable by accepted emergency medical standards.
+In the event of a transfer to any general hospital, the facility must require a member of the specialty unit's staff to accompany the resident, if feasible, and must communicate with the hospital and provide any relevant information about the resident at the time of transfer.
 The resident shall be given priority readmission status to the unit as warranted by his or her condition.